MicrocontrollersDev/Mixins/docs/mixinextras/wrapoperation.md

 }
 ```

-Instead of using a redirect, we can wrap the operation as such:
+Instead of using a `Redirect`, we can wrap the operation as such:

 ```java
 @WrapOperation(method = "foo", at = @At(value = "INVOKE", target = "doSomething(ILjava/lang/String;Z)V"))